zdtsw-forking/odh-manifests/tests/README.md

 of the install process, you can set `SKIP_OPERATOR_INSTALL=true` and that will bypass installation of the operator, but will still install the authentication for the jupyterhub tests.

+Without changes, the tests will install the ODH components in the `opendatahub` namespace.
+If your installation
+is in a different namespace or you wish to deploy ODH in a different namespace, edit the following files.
+- In `tests/util` : `export ODHPROJECT=${ODHPROJECT:-"YOUR_DESIRED_NAMESPACE"}`
+- In `tests/setup/odh-core.yaml` :
+  - change `model-mesh` parameter `monitoring-namespace` to your desired namespace
+  - change `modelmesh-monitoring` parameter `deployment-namespace` to your desired namespace

 For other possible configurations, you can look in the Makefile.
 There are a set of variables at the top that you could change to meet the needs of your particular test run.